 We protect the human rights of our employees through strong policies, direct and open communications, management systems and training on issues such as diversity, fair employment practices, non-discrimination and freedom from unlawful harassment, and environmental health and safety.

 Our networks play a central role in energizing the marketplace, stimulating innovation and improving the quality of life for our customers.
-We use our technological expertise to develop products and services that extend the benefits of the digital age to all customers, while protecting their privacy and safety in the digital world.
+We use our technological expertise to develop products and services that extend the benefits of the digital age to our customers.

 Our Privacy Principles express Verizon’s commitment to protecting customer privacy by notifying customers about how their data is being used and giving them choice and control over the use of their private information.

-Verizon is committed to reducing our environmental impact and being more efficient in our use of natural resources.
-We have programs focused on reducing greenhouse gas emissions, increase recycling rates and deploying new, energy-saving technologies in our operations.
-(Read more about our efforts to promote environmental sustainability).
+Verizon is committed to being more efficient in our use of natural resources.
+We have programs focused on reducing carbon gas emissions, increasing recycling rates and deploying new, energy-saving technologies in our operations.